kaBeech/astrohashing/README.md

 The birthdays are expected to be in the following format: `yyyy-mm-dd,yyyy-mm-dd`

-For example, a get request to https://hungry-heron-21.deno.dev/star-crossings/1960-1-1,1960-4-17 will return StarCrossingData
+For example, a get request to [hungry-heron-21.deno.dev/star-crossings/1960-1-1,1960-4-17](https://hungry-heron-21.deno.dev/star-crossings/1960-1-1,1960-4-17) will return StarCrossingData

 The only other route currently implemented is `/star-catalog`, which lists all the stars loaded into KV

-A frontend demo is available at https://www.kabeech.com/fun/star-crossed/.
+A frontend demo is available at [kabeech.com/fun/star-crossed/](https://www.kabeech.com/fun/star-crossed/).
 However, the birthdays are currently hard-coded.
 I'll implement a form with date-pickers that can be used to hit the API for custom birthdays soon.
 For now I need to sleep

 To start the server: `deno tasks dev` in the root directory

 ## Acknowledgements

-Very special thanks goes out to [The Internet Stellar Database](http://www.stellar-database.com/), [skyMap.org](http://www.wikisky.org/?locale=EN), and [the Strasbourg Astronomical Data Center](https://cdsarc.cds.unistra.fr/ftp/cats/J/PASP/122/885/)
+Very special thanks go out to [The Internet Stellar Database](http://www.stellar-database.com/), [skyMap.org](http://www.wikisky.org/?locale=EN), and [the Strasbourg Astronomical Data Center](https://cdsarc.cds.unistra.fr/ftp/cats/J/PASP/122/885/)